ssvassiliev/Summer_School_General/_episodes/08-profiling.md

   DT, the size of each time step, is   0.100000

   At each step, we report the potential and kinetic energies.
-  The sum of these energies should be a constant.
+  The sum of these energies should be constant.
   As an accuracy check, we also print the relative error in the total energy.